Shadow Builder: Production

-Shadow Builder was written by Michael Stokes and based on "The Shadow Builder" by Bram Stoker.
+Shadow Builder was written by Michael Stokes and based on "The Shadow Builder" by Bram Stoker from Under the Sunset (1881).
 Ash Shah's Imperial Entertainment contacted visual effects firm Hammerhead Productions about collaborating on the film together where Hammerhead would be made partner in exchange for reduced rate on the visual effects, director and Hammerhead co-founder Jamie Dixon agreed to.
 In order to acquire foreign presales on Shadow Builder, Shah had Hammerhead Productions produce a teaser.
 Dixon and Thad Beier of Hammerhead shot and produced a 90 second teaser over the course of 10 days at a cost of $25,000.
 When the teaser was shown at the American Film Market, the producers had managed to cover the cost of production as well as generate a profit before the film was even released.
 Michael Rooker was cast as the film's lead due to his recognition factor in foreign markets after having appeared in large scale films such as Cliffhanger.
 Andrew Jackson was hired to play the titular Shadowbuilder after impressing Dixon with an improvised demonic performance.
 Upon completion of the film, producers Ash Shah and Dan Chuba expressed satisfaction with Dixon's cut with the exception of the ultimately reveal of the Shadowbuilder's appearance which was a prosthetic mask.
 In order to make the Shadowbuilder's appearance more satisfying, Dixon and Beier modified one of their effects programs to give the Shadowbuilder's face a more dynamic look that wouldn't have been possible with conventional make-up.